wailingwombat/wailingwombat.github.io/index.md

 ### About Me

-I'm currently working at IBM.
+I'm currently working at IBM in NYC.
 For the past 6 years I have been improving the user experience for customers and employee across 450+ IBM products and over 10,000 ibm.com pages.
 I have a deep understanding of user experience for a variety of SaaS apps, digital, and e-commerce.

 <div id="wombat">